Paridhi: Variations in ordering of the Kural verses

 The following table depicts the variations among the early commentators in ordering, for example, the first ten verses of the Tirukkural.
 Note that the ordering of the verses and chapters as set by Parimelalhagar, which had been followed unanimously for centuries ever since, has now been accepted as the standard structure of the Kural text.

 Comparing the verse ordering by various ancient commentators with that of Manakkudavar, the first of the ancient commentators whose commentary is available, it can be reckoned that Paridhi's commentary follows closely Manakkudavar's, save for a few variations.
 The modern chapters 10, 13, 17, 18, and 19 appearing under the subsection "Domestic virtues" of the Kural text appear as chapters 26, 27, 30, 31, and 32, respectively, under the subsection "Ascetic virtues" in Manakkudavar's commentary.
 Similarly, the modern chapters 26, 29, 30, 31, 32, 33, appearing under the subsection "Ascetic virtues" appear as chapters 19, 20, 10, 16, 17, 18, respectively, under the subsection "Domestic virtues" in Manakkudavar's work.
 Nevertheless, being the earliest available commentary of the Tirukkural, Manakkudavar's work is considered to bear the closest semblance with the original work of the Kural text by Valluvar.

 The following table shows the numbering of variations found in the ordering of the Kural verses by various ancient commentators with respect to the commentary by Manakkudavar.

 Publication

 According to M. V. Aravindan, Paridhi's commentary was first published in 1935.
 S. Meiyappan records that the commentary was published again in 1938 by Thudisai Kilar.
 C. Dandapani Desikar, who published Tirukkural Uraivalam, a compendium of early Kural commentaries including that of Paridhi, said that the palm-leaf manuscript for Paridhi's commentary was provided by V. R. Deivasikamani Goundar.
+In his compendium on the Kamatthuppal (Book III of the Kural text), Desikar has analyzed the history of Paridhi, Manakkudavar, Parimelalhagar, Kaalingar, and Pari Perumal and the nature of their commentaries.
 Paridhi's commentary is unavailable for 22 couplets.
 Of the available commentaries for the remaining 1308 couplets, the commentary differs from other medieval commentaries in 21 places.